Archive for category Author: Steve Hall

 June & Alwyn Crawshaw: their story, their paintings || Steve Hall

-Posted by henry in Author: Alwyn Crawshaw, Author: June Crawshaw, Author: Steve Hall, Medium: Acrylic, Medium: Oil, Medium: Watercolour, Publisher: Halsgrove, Publisher: Halstar on March 13, 2009
+Posted by Henry in Author: Alwyn Crawshaw, Author: June Crawshaw, Author: Steve Hall, Medium: Acrylic, Medium: Oil, Medium: Watercolour, Publisher: Halsgrove, Publisher: Halstar on Mar 13, 2009

 It’s good that a serious monograph has been devoted to Crawshaw, and not just to Alwyn but to June as well.
 Alwyn is, of course, well-known and has been part of the practical art scene for many years having written many books.
 June, however, has only emerged as an artist in her own right relatively recently and she has matured into a painter who has mastered small, intimate scenes, the details that are often overlooked.
 Although you can see Alwyn’s influence in her work, she has her own recognisable style and the two of them complement each other nicely.